This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 The equipment provides support, control, increased resistance and works the body very effectively.
 The equipment uses the spring’s tension to make you control your movements and correct your alignment.
 Unlike gym equipment, where you can only do one movement on each machine, on each piece of Pilates apparatus you were able to complete a whole series of exercises.
 It’s very clever.

-All of those, Pilates is a unique system of exercises that builds on increased strength and with that comes better movement and increased flexibility.
+You can expect better posture, more core strength and flexibility.
+Pilates is a unique system of exercises that builds on increased strength and with that comes better movement and increased flexibility.
 The movement possibilities are endless.

 Yes, modern Pilates really focuses on back care and rehabilitation.
 Our bodies need movement to recover.
 Pilates is a very low impact way of re-introducing exercise which can gradually be increased as you get stronger and become pain free.
 Pilates caters for all levels and abilities and not just rehab.
 It’s a proven a hit with athletes, dancers and rugby players too.
 I have taught Pilates to 3 years olds, all the way up to 80 year olds.
 Actually, babies join in with their mums sometimes too.

 A minimum of 3 – 4 classes per week is recommended.
 The more you do, the faster your body responds.
 It’s important to build up your own practise and routine.
 Pilates isn’t a quick fix.
 Be warned, Pilates is known to be addictive!